BY3D/COMP421P3/README.md

 Stores (Location, GoodsID)
 > Check on the goods are stored at each warehouse.
 This table references Warehouse and Goods

 ## Setting Things Up
 KABY's SQL database was built in IBM's DB2.
 Thus, a db2 JAR file is needed to gain the packages necessary for connecting to the DB2 database.
 In Q4JavaDatabase.java, the URL to a DB2 server as well as the username and password for the account have to be provided.
 In the course, the JAR file was provided by the teaching staff and our program would connect to McGill's DB2 servers with our group account

 ## Gratitudes
-I would like to thank the Professors, teaching assistants, group members, and peers for making COMP 421 an enjoyable & educational course
+I would like to thank my Professors, teaching assistants, group members, and peers for making COMP 421 at McGill University an enjoyable & educational course